Restoring Ecology to Protect Against Hurricanes | Scott Hannan

 Colombia's Cali COP16 booth is displayed during the Petronio Alvarez festival in Cali, Colombia, August 16, 2024.

 When governments descend on the city of Cali in Colombia in late October for Biodiversity COP16, they will do so against a backdrop of conflicts raging around the world.
 In response to this devastating reality– and in the wider context of accelerating global heating and a collapsing natural world– the Community of Practice on Environment, Climate, Conflict, and Peace (ECCP) is calling on governments to “recognize the relationships between nature, peace, and insecurity.”
-A collective of people working in environmental peacebuilding, conflict-sensitive conservation, and related fields are seeking to build on the growing understanding of the climate-nature-peace nexus under the banner of Ecosystem for Peace.
-The group participated last year for the first time ever at a Climate COP, leading to a Climate, Relief, Recovery, and Peace Declaration.
+The ECCP is a collective of people working in environmental peacebuilding, conflict-sensitive conservation, and related fields seeking to build on the growing understanding of the climate-nature-peace nexus, a theme featured for the first time ever at a climate COP last year, most notably with the issuing of a Climate, Relief, Recovery, and Peace Declaration.
 The group is running a series of events and activities in Cali, exploring this critical intersection.
 It has issued policy priorities for governments to heed as they implement the Global Biodiversity Framework.
-The call is based on two fundamental realities: on the one hand, conflict significantly undermines our ability to protect and restore nature, while on the other hand, protecting and restoring nature can be a medium for building and sustaining peace.
+Their call is based on two fundamental realities: on the one hand, conflict significantly undermines our ability to protect and restore nature, while on the other hand, protecting and restoring nature can be a medium for building and sustaining peace.
 Put simply, we have a unique opportunity to respond to the multiple, overlapping emergencies of conflict, climate breakdown, and ecological collapse by recognizing their inextricable interconnectedness and acting accordingly.
 You can follow the group’s work on social media via the handle #PeaceAtCBD.

 Take Action on Nexus